dsmwong/signal-sydney-2025-rcs/signal-syd25-serverless/assets/tos.md

 ---

-*By using TwiliTransit Services, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.*
+*By using SIGNAL Transport Assist Services, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.*